zhongyi-zhang/meta-azure-service-broker/docs/azure-sql-db.md

 ## Behaviors

-### Provisio
+### Provision

-  1. If the server doesn't exist and it is allowed to create a new one, create a SQL Server.
+  1. If the server dose not exist, and the operator allows the service broker to create a new server (specified in the service broker manifest file), then create the SQL server.

   2. Create a database.

 **NOTE:**

-  * The priviledge to create new server can be set in broker manifest.
+  * The operator can enable and disable the option for SQL service broker to create new server, in the meta service broker manifest file, see the "Modules related configurations" section in [[https://github.com/Azure/meta-azure-service-broker/blob/master/docs/how-admin-deploy-the-broker.md](https://github.com/Azure/meta-azure-service-broker/blob/master/docs/how-admin-deploy-the-broker.md)]([https://github.com/Azure/meta-azure-service-broker/blob/master/docs/how-admin-deploy-the-broker.md](https://github.com/Azure/meta-azure-service-broker/blob/master/docs/how-admin-deploy-the-broker.md)) for details.

 ### Provision-Poll